 The sole breadwinner - If you're the main breadwinner in your household, your family may not be able to cope financially without your salary coming in.
 Life insurance could help towards replacing this lost income should you die.

-A stay-at-home parent - Although a stay at home parent may not bring home a salary, their role does have enormous value.
-A stay at home parent acts as childminder, cook and housekeeper to the whole family.
+A stay-at-home parent - Although a stay-at-home parent may not bring home a salary, their role has enormous value.
+A stay-at-home parent acts as childminder, cook and housekeeper to the whole family.
 If the worst were to happen to you, could your partner afford to reduce their working hours or give up work completely to take on those responsibilities or hire someone to look after your children?
-If the answer is no, purchasing life insurance could prove to be a very prudent decision.
+If the answer is no, purchasing life insurance could be a prudent decision.

 Any life insurance provider looking to provide you with cover must decide whether you are an acceptable risk, and that means taking into account a number of factors.
 When you go to get a quote for a life insurance policy, you'll be asked some questions about your health and lifestyle.
 This may include:

-If you have a pre-existing medical condition, you may be asked to provide details on this including when you were diagnosed and what type of medication, if any, you take for this condition for the insurer to assess how severe your condition is.
+If you have a pre-existing medical condition, you may be asked to provide details including, when you were diagnosed and what type of medication, if any, you take for this condition to allow the insurer to assess how severe your condition is.

 If you are currently living with cancer, it's unlikely you will be able to obtain a policy.
-However, if you have had cancer in the past and are now in remission, you may be able to get life cover, but your insurance premiums are likely to be high.
+However, if you have had cancer in the past and are now in remission, you may be able to get life cover, but it's likely your premiums will be more expensive.